UCSF Breastfeeding Resources

 UCSF Women’s Health Resource Center

-We offer breastfeeding classes where moms can learn about breastfeeding and gain practical tips for returning to work.
+We offer breastfeeding classes where patients can learn about breastfeeding and gain practical tips for returning to work.
 Highly recommended.
 Lactation supplies, including nursing bras, pillows, breast pumps for sale or rent.
-We also have a bookstore and small lending library (Mt.
-Zion only).

 UCSF resources after you leave the hospital